 Three key components of the work are prevention, care, and advocacy:

 2003: World Vision receives its first grant for HIV programming.
-Channels of Hope curriculum is introduced in Africa to engage faith leaders and congregations in advocacy and prevention against HIV and AIDS.
+We introduce the Channels of Hope curriculum in Africa to engage faith leaders and congregations in advocacy and prevention against HIV and AIDS.

 2005: World Vision scales up HIV programming outside of Africa.

-2006: World Vision introduces Channels of Hope in Latin America, the Caribbean, Middle East, Eastern Europe, and Asia Pacific regions.
+2006: World Vision introduces Channels of Hope in Latin America, the Caribbean, the Middle East, Eastern Europe, and the Asia Pacific regions.

 2009: A Channels of Hope study in three countries affirms the importance of addressing stigma through faith communities and mobilizing community action.